 - A programming paradigm is an approach to solve a problem in a specific manner.

 - A class is a blueprint of a solution.

 - An object is an entity that brings a class into existence

 - Polymorphism, Inheritance, Encapsulation, and Abstraction are the four major properties of Object-Oriented programming.

-Whatever programming language you chose to learn in 2020 make sure that it supports Object-Oriented programming.
+Whatever programming language you chose to learn make sure that it supports Object-Oriented programming.
 As with Object-Oriented programming, we cannot solve every problem so keep in mind that do not completely depend on OOPS when writing code for your project.